-06Aug The Beginner's Guide to DE Shaving
+06Aug The Beginner's Guide to Shaving with a Safety Razor

-What is a Double Edge Razor?
+What is a Safety Razor?

-Also referred to as a ‘safety razor’, double edge razors (or DE razors as they’re mostly referred to) were popularised in the 20th Century by King Camp Gillette.
+Also referred to as double edge razors (or DE razors as they’re mostly referred to) were popularised in the 20th Century by King Camp Gillette.
 A safety razor is a shaving implement with a protective device positioned between the edge of the blade and the skin to reduce the level of skill needed for injury-free shaving.
 Safety razors revolutionised shaving, as most men were previously dependent on barbers to shave them prior to their invention, so this allowed men who perhaps didn’t have such deep pockets to enjoy a clean-shaven face as frequently as they liked.
 The double edge has its name because you can use both edges to shave in turn, the small blades of the double edge razor could be changed at home, making daily shaving even more accessible.
 The DE razor became the predominant type of safety razor during and after WW1 until the 1970s when cartridge and disposable razors were introduced.

 Why are people ditching cartridge and disposable razors for DE razors?